DoD-Platform-One/Anchore/chart/README.md

 ## Installing on OpenShift

-The upstream chart READMEs provide additional details on how to deploy to OpenShift.
+The [upstream chart README](https://github.com/anchore/anchore-charts/tree/master/stable/anchore-engine#installing-on-openshift) provides additional details on how to deploy to OpenShift.
 Necessary values are also included in the values file in this repo.

 ## Upstream Chart Updates